Desmos API v1.10

 In addition to the graphing calculator, Desmos offers a four function calculator and a scientific calculator.
 The four function and scientific calculators are created in a similar way to the graphing calculator, and support a subset of its functionality.

-Note that access to the four function and scientific calculators must be separately enabled per API key.
-You can see which features are enabled for your API key by reading Desmos.enabledFeatures.
-Calling a constructor for a feature that is not enabled is an error.
+Note that access to the four-function calculator, scientific calculator, and geometry tool must be separately enabled per API key.
+You can see which features are enabled for your API key by reading Desmos.enabledFeatures

 Examples: